RohitKumarGit/wardapp-brand/README.md

 ## To Run this application locally on the server
 1. Clone the repository
 3. run `yarn install` to install required packages
-4. run the application with `yarn serve`
+4. run the application with `yarn dev`